coordinape/coordinape/README.md

 - `error: no template named 'remove_cv_t' in namespace 'std'; did you mean 'remove_cv'` Probably related to node-sass versions.
 Node v16 only works with node-sass 6.0.1 or newer. https://github.com/sass/node-sass/issues/3077

-- `Laravel in Docker always restarting (Windows)`
-  When log says `start.sh : not found` Change the line ending of `Laravel/services/start.sh` from CRLF to LF.

 ### Credits